 Half of cyberattacks are from repeat offenders

-Half of attacks on organizations that caused severe business disruption were by repeat offenders according to a new study carried out by Ponemon for threat intelligence firm Team Cymru.
+Half of attacks on organizations that caused severe business disruption were by repeat offenders, according to a new study carried out by Ponemon for threat intelligence firm Team Cymru.

 What's more, 61 percent of the victims of these attacks say they were unable to remediate these compromises, leaving critical systems and data at risk.